maximbilan/SwiftHandbook/tips/020_dump/script.md

-## 020_dump
+## Dump

 Did you hear about the dump function in Swift?
 Well...
 The dump function in Swift – the lesser-known cousin of print, often overlooked but surprisingly handy.
 The print function in Swift, as you probably know, is like that friend who gives you a straightforward answer without much detail.
 It's great for simple outputs. dump doesn't just show you the value of an object; it dives deep, revealing its properties and sub-properties in a neatly indented format.
 It's like having X-ray vision for your code's data structures.
 You can see not only the value of the variable but also its structure, which is incredibly useful for debugging complex objects.
-Happy coding!

 ```swift